AlexsLemonade/2022-yi-workshops/docs/reproducibility-resources.md

 ---
-title: Reproducibility Resources
+title: Additional Resources
 nav_title: Resources
 ---

 This list provides some links to resources on reproducibility topics that may be useful as you develop you reproducible research skills and practices.
+In addition, you can also see [here](https://www.ccdatalab.org/research-resources#r-programming) for a set of resources that may be useful for starting out with R programming.

 Please note, this is not an exhaustive list.
 It includes multiple types of resources for varying levels of experience, so we would not necessarily recommend every resource here for everyone.
 Resources are listed by topic and in alphabetical order, not in order of recommendation.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->